uofs-simlab/pythOS/README.md

 - os\_atol: The absolute tolerance for the splitting if using a method with step size control

 - solver_parameters: A dictionary to provide optional arguments to the underlying solvers.
+This can be used to do supstepping by providing a dictionary containing an entry `n_steps` for the relevant operator.

 - jacobian: A function to compute a jacobian when using dynamic linearization